-Gotham has proven so far to be a massive hit and with a third series set to air in the Autumn, Gotham’s future certainly looks secure so it might seem a little bit odd to be talking about a sequel to the series when the original is just hitting its stride.
+Gotham has proven be a massive hit so far and with a third series set to air in the Autumn, Gotham’s future certainly looks secure so it might seem a little bit odd to be talking about a sequel to the series with this in mind.

-Still hear me out here I think that Gotham could be the start of a very big franchise that lasts for possibly 20 or so years.
-I realise that is unlikely given DC’s love for rebooting things but still I’m going to say why I think it would be good to see Gotham expand out ito a franchise anyway.
+Still personally I think that Gotham could be the start of a very big franchise that lasts for possibly 20 or so years.
+I realise that is unlikely given DC’s love for rebooting things, but still I’m going to say why I think it would be good to see Gotham expand out into a franchise anyway.

 I’d like to see Gotham go on for another two years until say 2018.
-I don’t think they should try and spin it out for 10 years as I don’t think its ever a good idea to spin a prequel out for too long and at the rate they are going with introducing villains like the Riddler and Mr Freeze they will be in danger of having all the interesting stuff happen before Bruce becomes Batman.
+I don’t think they should try and spin it out for 10 years as I don’t think it’s ever a good idea to spin a prequel out for too long.
+Furthermore at the rate they are going with introducing villains like the Riddler and Mr Freeze, they will be in danger of having all the interesting stuff happen before Bruce becomes Batman.

 Now the reasons I want this to happen are that I think it would be brilliant to see Bruce Wayne’s whole story unfold almost in real time.
-Think of how great it would be to see this version to go from a young boy confused and scared at the loss of his parents to the great detective to eventually an almost intergalactic hero helping the Justice League battle villains such as Darkseid to finally an embittered old man who later in his final few years manages to help create another hero who will carry on his legacy.
+Think of how great it would be to see this version go from a young boy confused and scared at the loss of his parents, to the great detective, to eventually an almost intergalactic hero helping the Justice League battle villains such as Darkseid.
+To finally an embittered old man who still in his final few years manages to help create another hero who will carry on his legacy.

 It would also be interesting to see the Joker develop across all of these different series too.
-We’d see him start out as just a petty psycho in Gotham and then not only become more dangerous but also completely obsessed with destroying Batman to the point where it would culminate in their final vicious battle that we would see in a flashback in Batman Beyond.
+We’d see him start out as just a petty psycho in Gotham and then not only become more dangerous, but also completely obsessed with destroying Batman.

 There are so many final ends for the Joker that they could draw on.
 There’s his Return of the Joker ending where he captures and tortures Tim Drake to insanity before being killed by him.
-There’s his The Dark Knight Returns death where he goes on a massive killing spree provoking Batman to beat him half to death after which the Joker kills himself to make Batman look as though he killed him.
+There’s his Dark Knight Returns death where he goes on a massive killing spree before framing Batman for his own death.

-Then there is his ending in the Justice League comic The Nail where the Joker after gaining control of super powered gauntlets uses them to torture Robin and Batgirl to death right in front of Batman, prompting him to kill the villain by snapping his neck.
+Then there is his ending in the Justice League comic, The Nail.
+Here the Joker after gaining control of super powered gauntlets uses them to torture Robin and Batgirl to death right in front of Batman, who murders the villain in response.